zeb-shopdagen-thumb

 At Booking, everyone in the company has the ability to propose and run an experiment.
 About 75% of its 1800 technology and product staffers actively use the company’s growth experimentation platform.
 Why?
 Because nothing stalls innovation more than the so-called ‘highest-paid person’s opinion’.
 Too many innovations would get blocked by management while it is data that needs to validate ideas.
 About 10% of all experiments generate positive results.
 This low success rate still translates into a significant number of successes with impact.

-Digital giants like Facebook, Google and Microsoft found running many A/B tests to be a game-changer, a vital part of marketing and innovation.
+Digital giants like Facebook, Google and Microsoft found running many growth experiments to be a game-changer, a vital part of marketing and innovation.
 Microsoft’s Bing department, for instance, makes dozens of monthly improvements that collectively have boosted revenue by 10% to 25% a year.

 Firms without digital roots, like FedEx and H&M, have also embraced digitalization and online testing.
 Identifying touch points, design choices, discounts, etc.